-A degree in any subject or, exceptionally, a diploma or certificate at degree level.
-Previous experience of paid/unpaid social work is essential.
-Registration with the Scottish Social Services Council (SSSC) is a requirement for the course and further information on how to apply will be provided to successful applicants who accept a place on the course.
-A PVG Scheme record check will be made at the beginning of the course and placement agencies may apply for an updated check before placements.
+Registration with the Scottish Social Services Council (SSSC) is a requirement for commencing and remaining on the programme (further information on how to apply will be provided to successful applicants who accept a place on the course).
+Enrolled students must also be a member of the Protection of Vulnerable Groups Scheme.

 Months of entry

-Applied Social Science provides you with an integrated academic and professional course which develops the intellectual and practice skills necessary for professional practice as a social worker.
+This is an integrated academic and professional course which develops the intellectual and practical skills necessary for professional practice as a social worker.